Fear of Leash Walking in Shelties

 Step 1 - Leave The Leash Around The House

-If your Sheltie is really afraid of the leash, you'll need to accustom him to it very slowly indeed.
-At first, just leave it out in full view, preferably in places with a positive association: next to his food bowl, in preferred play areas, and near his bed.
+If your Sheltie is extremely afraid of the leash, accustom her to it very, very slowly.
+At first, just leave it out in full view around the house, preferably in places with positive associations like next to her food bowl and in play areas.

-Step 3 - Calmly Attach The Leash to His Collar
+Step 3 - Attach The Leash to her Collar

-Step 4 - Move Around with The Leash Hanging Freely
+Step 4 - Let Her Move with The Leash Hanging Freely

-Once the leash is on, give him some time to get used to the sensation of something hanging off his neck.
-He may get a little panicky at this stage, and start pawing at his neck and trying to rub the leash off along the ground.
+Once the leash is on, give her some time to get used to the sensation of something hanging off her neck.
+She may get a little panicky at this stage, perhaps pawing at her neck and trying to pull the leash off along the ground.
 Her reaction will depend on the nature of her fear and how past negative experiences have shaped her relationship with the leash.

-The more positive associations he forms with the leash (which he will do through the games, walks, and treats while wearing it, the better her progress will be at the next stage.
+The more positive associations she forms with the leash through the games, treats, and attention while wearing it, the better her progress will be at the next stage.

 Now it's time for a short obedience training session while she's wearing the leash.
-Five minutes is plenty: practice a sit-stay and the recall command while he's wearing the leash (but you're still not holding it to control her).
-This reinforces your authority and leadership, and remind him that he's still expected to obey you while wearing the leash.
+Five minutes is plenty.
+Practice the sit-stay command and the recall command while she's wearing the leash (but you're still not holding it to control her).
+This reinforces your authority and leadership, reminding her that she's still expected to obey you while wearing the leash.